The purpose of Triangle shall be to maintain a fraternity of engineers,

 Vice President

-Danny is a second-year student from Bainbridge Island, WA, and the current Vice President.
-As Vice President, he is responsible for maintaining the internal aspects of the chapter by holding the roles of Academic Chair, Social Chair, Historian Chair, Webmaster Chair, and New Member Educator, as well as overseeing the Event Committee.
-He intends to major in electrical and computer engineering with a focus on neurotechnology.
-In his free time, Danny enjoys biking, lifting, swimming, kayaking, and exploring his curiosity through endless research and tinkering.
+David is a first-year student from Denver, Colorado, and the current Vice President.
+As Vice President, he is responsible for maintaining the chapter's internal operations by serving as Social Chair, Historian Chair, Webmaster Chair, and New Member Educator, and overseeing the Event Committee and academic chairs.
+He intends to major in bioengineering with a focus on nanomolecular engineering, with a particular interest in genetic research.
+In his free time, David enjoys hiking, photography, riding motorcycles, and pushing the boundaries of his curiosity through hands-on exploration and research.

 External Vice President